-ADN and Vocational nursing students must also pass all ATI exit exams.
-Nursing students should see the applicable Nursing handbook for nursing policies on attendance, make up work, and graduation requirements.
+Nursing students should see the applicable Nursing handbook for nursing policies on attendance, grades and make up work.

 Class Repetition

 Students are graded by objective, fact-based tests that are developed around the information disseminated from class lectures, reading assignments and lab competencies.
 A student may only repeat a class once.
 Both the grade for the failed course and the repeated course will appear on the transcript, but only the second grade will be used in calculating the student's cumulative GPA.
 If a student fails a course, it may delay or impact externship site availability and placement.
 If the student fails a second time, they will be terminated from the program and will not be eligible for re-entry into the College.